EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 ### Warm Welcome (5 Minutes)
 **Instructor Actions:**
-1. Introduce yourself: name, background, what you're excited about this semester.
+1. Offer a one-line intro (name + role) and share the session agenda at a glance.
-2. Ice breaker question: "What do you hope to build this year?"
-(Go around the room or ask for volunteers.)
+2. Drop learners into small Zoom breakout rooms for two minutes; ask each person to introduce themselves with one sentence (name + current goal).
-3. Explain the "trust the process" philosophy: "Even if Git or Docker feel foreign now, by mid-semester you'll be deploying real applications."
+3. Pull everyone back and reinforce the "trust the process" philosophy: "Even if Git or Docker feel foreign now, by mid-semester you'll be deploying real applications."

 **Student Actions:**
-- Share your name and one thing you hope to build (web app, API, automation tool, etc.).
+- In your breakout room: state your name and one project you'd like to tackle this semester (web app, API, automation tool, etc.).
-- Note: No technical prerequisites needed today—we build from scratch together.
+- Listen for common interests; we'll use them to form lab buddies later.

 ### Course Overview (15 Minutes)
 **Instructor Talking Points:**